 Well, where do we begin?
 There's so much I could tell you but so little space.

-Over the years I’ve been involved in all sorts, from Downing Street receptions, parliamentary events, TV interviews and multimillion pound fundraising galas, to challenging decision-makers, lecturing in human biology, and fielding calls in a nutrition research press office.
-I've worked with healthcare professionals, scientists, politicians, the media, patients, the general public, celebrities, students and construction workers.
+Over the years I’ve been involved in all sorts, from Downing Street receptions, parliamentary events, TV interviews and multimillion pound fundraising galas, to challenging decision-makers, lecturing in human biology, fielding calls in a press office, and negotiating with building site managers.
+I've worked with healthcare professionals, scientists, politicians, the media, patients, the general public, celebrities, students and construction workers, amongst others.
 My work has taken me all over the place but I'm now based in the UK.

 I originally trained and worked as an archaeologist, specialising in human and animal bones, but after a few too many cold, rainy days in the field I changed direction.
 I undertook a PhD at the University of Cambridge to study the bones of the living, rather than the dead, involving biochemistry, genetics, statistics and nutrition.
 After that, a purely research career wasn’t for me but communicating science and health information to effect change was much more up my street.
 Hence, what I do now.